The 9 things your dorm room needs

 Smart speaker

-An Amazon Echo ($85 at Amazon.com) or Google Home ($99 at Google Store) should be on your shopping list.
-Either of these smart speakers can act as an alarm clock, stream music, play games, answer any homework question, remind you to do laundry and so much more.

-To save space, check out the Echo Dot ($40 at Amazon.com) or Google Home Mini ($49 at Google Store).
+To save space, check out the Echo Dot or Google Home Mini.

 Streaming stick